 I served it with some sesame Melba toast this time.
 It’s also great with any assortment of crackers.

-–Recipe from Kraft Foods First Taste
+–Original recipe from Kraft Foods First Taste

 - 1 lb. peeled and deveined medium or large shrimp